-SDG 12: Responsible Consumption and Production is the theme for November 2017.
+SDG 12: Responsible Consumption and Production.
 Achieving economic growth and sustainable development requires that we urgently reduce our ecological footprint by changing the way we produce and consume goods and resources.

 Agriculture is the biggest user of water worldwide, and irrigation now claims close to 70 percent of all freshwater for human use.